-There were no loans modified as TDRs during the years ended December 31, 2021 and 2020 for which there was a payment default subsequent to the restructuring, but within 12 months of the restructuring.
+There were no loans modified as TDRs during the year ended December 31, 2022.
+There were no loans modified as TDRS during the years ended December 31, 2022 and 2021 for which there was a payment default subsequent to the restructuring, but within 12 months of the restructuring.